 *Footnote: A positive value denotes an increase in the risk factor and an increase in deaths attributed to the risk factor increase.
 A negative value denotes a decrease in the risk factor and a consequent decrease in deaths attributed to the risk factor.
 Physical activity data not available from Syria.
+Individual rows may not sum to their sub-totals due to rounding.

 Table 4a: Treatment contributions: numbers of patients in specific groups and CHD deaths prevented or postponed in Tunisia and Syria where CHD mortality was rising